alexchernous/NaturalLanguagePrediction/README.md

 =========================
 Description:
 ------------
-An on going project of single word and sentence prediction from a statistical language model using a 2nd order (and 1st order where applicable) Markov Model approach
+An on going project of single word and sentence prediction from a statistical language model using a 2nd order (and 1st order where applicable) Markov Model approach.

+This project can also be found [in this repo](https://github.com/alexchernous/Projects) with original commits as well as other small work.
+I've since separated that repo into its own repos for each type of project.

 Version and Info:
 -----------------